realpython/python-guide/docs/writing/tests.rst

 Unittest2
 ---------

-unittest2 is a backport of Python 2.7's unittest module which has an improved API and better assertions over the one available in previous versions of Python.
+:module:`unittest2` is a backport of Python 2.7's :module:`unittest` module which has an improved API and better assertions over the one available in previous versions of Python.

 If you're using Python 2.6 or below, you can install it with pip